 - Secondly, recording expenses when they are owed.

 Public companies, everywhere, must report to shareholders, regulators, and tax authorities, in conformance with the country's Generally Accepted Accounting Principles (GAAP).
 For businesses, this almost always calls for accrual accounting.
 For firms that sell goods or services, the most prominent receivable category on the Balance sheet is, not surprisingly, Accounts receivable.
 However, the other kinds of receivables are also possible for an accrual-based company.

-This does not mean, however, that cash-basis firms must refuse to "sell on credit."
-Nor does it mean that cash-basis firms simply lose track of monies owed them.
+This cash-basis limitation does not mean, however, that cash-basis firms must refuse to "sell on credit."
+Nor does it imply that cash-basis firms lose track of monies owed them.

-- Privately held companies, government organizations, and non-profit entities that do not have to report in compliance with business-GAAP requirements, can report and manage using so-called hybrid accounting, modified cash basis accounting, or modified accrual accounting systems.
-These three terms are essentially interchangeable.
+- Privately held companies, government organizations, and non-profit entities that do not have to report in compliance with business-GAAP requirements can communicate and manage using so-called "hybrid accounting," "modified cash basis accounting," or "modified accrual accounting."
+These three terms are mostly interchangeable.

 Such approaches can be set up to record revenues when they are received (as in cash accounting), but record expenses when they are owed (as in accrual accounting).
-Or, alternatively, they can do be set up to do the reverse: record revenues when they are earned, but record expenses only when paid.
+Or,alternatively, firms can do the reverse: record revenues when they earn them, but record expenses only when paid.